reg3x/pyblog/README.md

 #PyBlog

-Blog built with most modern technologies.
+My Blog built with frequently used technologies.

 ###Tools